MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 To insert a row with values on selected columns only, use:

--- Insert single record with selected columns
+-- Insert a single record with selected columns

 INSERT INTO tableName (column1Name, ..., columnNName) VALUES (column1Value, ..., columnNValue)